ForestAdmin/documentation-user-guide/project-settings/teams-and-users/export-users-history.md

 Some organizations with hundreds of collaborators use Forest Admin every day.
 Administrators of such projects usually need to monitor:
 - how users are added to the admin panel,
-- which Permission Level, Role, Tags they are given
+- which Permission Level, Role, Tags they are given,
-- which Teams they are assign to by other collaborators authorized to do so.
+- which Teams they are assign to,

+by other collaborators authorized to do so.

 Such monitoring is possible using the users history export.